PaulHBartley/mkproj/README.md

 ### Real Goal: Make a Python project folder useful.

-With `$ mkproj my-new-python-project` we can
+With `$ mkproj my-new-python-project` we can also

-- activate `my-new-python-project` as the Python virtual environment for that shell session.
+- activate `my-new-python-project` as the Python virtual environment in effect for that shell session.
 - use a [GitHub Template Repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) to automatically populate the `my-new-python-project` GitHub repository and the local directory with any number of useful items:
    - .gitignore
    - README.md